soderlind/virtual-media-folders/readme.txt

 Virtual Media Folders works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

 == Changelog ==

+= 1.3.8 =
+* Changed: Hide (0) count on folders with subfolders to avoid confusion about empty folder branches

 = 1.3.7 =
 * Changed: Sidebar top now aligns horizontally with attachments-wrapper instead of first thumbnail